 While it’s important to have one at hand, it’s not a document you need to invest scads of time in perfecting.
 A slap-dash style guide is better than no style guide at all, and a pretty style guide isn’t any more useful than a plain one.

-Remember: This isn’t a client-facing document.
+This isn’t a client-facing document.
 This is internal.
 It’s for you and your team.
 Will it make you look a feel more professional than you are and do right now?
 Absolutely.
 But it doesn’t need to be polished.
 It doesn’t need to be designed.
 It doesn’t need to be printed and bound.
 It just needs to exist.

-It’s also a great idea to periodically send around a message or email with a link or attachment, noting any significant additions or changes that have been made recently.
+If you work with a team, it’s a great idea to periodically send around a message or email with a link or attachment, noting any significant additions or changes that have been made recently.